(Mis)Translating Deceit: Disinformation as a Translingual, Discursive Dynamic

 • reflexive relationship with pariah status reinforced by those responses

-Use the promo code 09BCARD at the publisher's website to get a 30% discount: https://www.cornellpress.cornell.edu/book/9781501777639/russia-disinformation-and-the-liberal-order/#bookTabs=3
+For the print version of the book, use the promo code 09BCARD at the publisher's website to get a 30% discount: https://www.cornellpress.cornell.edu/book/9781501777639/russia-disinformation-and-the-liberal-order/#bookTabs=3

 Read More